 As the infographic notes, the information shows the outcomes of drug studies that suggest which type of pain reliever works best for each condition.
 That doesn't mean the Advil doesn't work on headaches or Aleve doesn't work for menstrual cramps.

 Pain relievers do work in different ways.
 Medicines like Advil or Motrin (ibuprofen) and Aleve (naproxen or naproxen sodium) are both NSAIDs (Non-Steroidal Anti-Inflammatory Drug); they're both anti-inflammatory drugs, which means they reduce swelling.
 That's why something like Aleve is good for arthritis and Motrin is good for sore muscles.

 Tylenol (acetaminophen), on the other hand, doesn't help swelling, so it's mostly used to relieve pain like headaches or other minor aches.
 And you'll notice that aspirin is used these days pretty much only to help prevent heart attack or strokes.
-Each type of pain reliever has some common side effects, for example, NSAIDs may cause an upset stomach.
-But there are also more serious side effects that can affect things like kidney function.
+Each type of pain reliever has some common side effects, for example, the FDA warns that NSAIDs may cause an upset stomach.
+But there are also more serious side effects that can affect things like kidney function and heart failure.
 Follow the instructions on the label or from your medical professional and be aware of potential interactions with other medications.

 For example, if you're taking an over-the-counter medication for a cold or cough, check to see if it also has acetaminophen before you pop a Tylenol along with it to relieve a fever.
 You may be taking more of the painkiller than you think you are if you're taking multiple kinds of medicine during the same time period.